katawful/dotfiles-nvim/md/init.md

 (def plugins [])
 ```

-Here we are defining a sequential table of plugins that can be loaded by packer.nvim later.
+Here we are defining a sequential table of plugins that can be loaded by lazy.nvim later.
 This
 is done for easier management of all the plugins.